rheiger/markWriter/FRONTEND_IMPLEMENTATION.md

 # 🔄 React Frontend Implementation - IN PROGRESS

 ## Summary
 This document tracks the React frontend implementation for MarkWriter v2.
-While significant progress has been made, **critical functionality issues remain** that prevent the application from being fully usable.
-The UI is now visible and functional, but file operations and WYSIWYG editing are broken.
+The UI is functional and Markdown+Preview workflow is stable.
+A new Tiptap-based WYSIWYG is integrated and partially working; several rendering gaps remain (Mermaid, tables) and scroll/caret polish is pending.

 ## 🎯 What Was Implemented